FreeLCS FAQ

 HeartBeat_Checker has started

-The HeartBeat_Checker.py script sends this message when FreeLCS starts up.
+The HeartBeat_Checker - program sends this message when FreeLCS starts up.
 If you set up a weekly reboot for the machine, then this message greets you when FreeLCS service is up and running.

 Subject: HeartBeat_Checker has started.